Crypto Mufasa

 The Meaning of Cryptojacking

-In summary, cryptojacking means a cyberattack where a computation device is hijacked.
-The person who attacks the computer becomes the controller of the computer.
-Unlike most cases, the reason for hijacking a computer in cryptojacking is to use its resources for cryptocurrency mining.
+In summary, crypto jacking is a cyberattack in which a computing device is hijacked.
+The person who attacks the computer becomes its controller.
+Unlike most cases, the reason for hijacking a computer in crypto jacking is to use its resources for cryptocurrency mining.

 Most of the time, the attacker sends the user a link.
-Usually, such links have integrations of malicious software, making the link dangerous.
-When the user clicks the link the attacker sends, an infected webpage will appear.
+Such links usually integrate malicious software, making them dangerous.
+An infected webpage will appear when the user clicks the link the attacker sends.

-Automatically, the user will give the attacker access to that device without knowing.
-Immediately, the attacker will have to start controlling the computer’s data.
-The attacker can even lock or sign the user out from the device.
+The user automatically gives the attacker access to that device without knowing.
+Immediately, the attacker must start controlling the computer’s data.
+The attacker can even lock or sign the user out of the device.

 Cryptocurrency mining is like the minting of fiat money.
 It is a way to release more cryptocurrencies into the crypto ecosystem.
-Before cryptocurrencies are mined, the miners (computer nodes) will have to solve complex mathematical problems.
+Before mining cryptocurrencies, the miners (computer nodes) must solve complex mathematical problems.
 So, it is like a whole class trying to find the answer to a test question.

 However, in this case, even if everyone gets the answer, the mining algorithm will pick only one miner.
 The basis for selecting the miner is that the person will be the first to provide the correct answers.

-The one who is the first to produce the answer to the mathematical problem becomes the one who will verify transactions in the block.
-So, when the miner selected by the system verifies transactions, the system rewards the miner with a cryptocurrency.
-The cryptocurrency will be a freshly mined one.
+The first to produce the answer to the mathematical problem becomes the one who will verify transactions in the block.
+So, when the miner selected by the system verifies transactions, the system rewards the miner with a freshly mined cryptocurrency.

 The cryptocurrency mining race involves cracking a hexadecimal code of 64 numbers.
 You will need a computer with very high computational power to crack the code.
 This computer must have the latest mining software installed on it.
 Also, it must have the recent hardware configurations.
-Also, such computers consume plenty of electric energy to keep them functioning and solving the maths equation.
+Also, such computers consume plenty of electric energy to keep them functioning and solving math equations.

 Cytojacking attackers co-opt the servers, cloud infrastructures, and servers of their computer prey, then use the resources to mine cryptocurrencies.
-By using the resources that they hijacked, they will pay less of their money or use less of their resources to mine cryptocurrencies.
+By using the resources they hijacked, they will pay less or use less of their resources to mine cryptocurrencies.

 The Reason for the Hike in Cryptojacking Occurences

-According to a threat report by SonicWall cyber Security, a ransomware attack crackdown pushes cybercriminals to find alternative routes.
-For cryptojacking, the cybercriminal will face low risk and higher rewards.
+According to a threat report by SonicWall Cyber Security, a ransomware attack crackdown pushes cybercriminals to find alternative routes.
+For cryptojacking, cybercriminals face low risks and higher rewards.

-Furthermore, the Threat Report by SonicWall stated, “Unlike ransomware, which announces its presence and relies heavily on communication with victims, cryptojacking can succeed without the victim ever being aware of it,”.
+Furthermore, the SonicWall Threat Report stated, “Unlike ransomware, which announces its presence and relies heavily on communication with victims, cryptojacking can succeed without the victim ever being aware of it.“

 Should The Increased Cryptojacking Rate Be a Concern?

 The factual answer is YES.
-The rate of cryptojacking is increasing because most people whose systems get attacked by these cybercriminals are almost unaware of what is happening.
-Some signs these users will notice may be slowing down of devices, their battery devices draining faster, or their devices heating up unnecessarily.
+The rate of cryptojacking is increasing because most people whose systems get attacked by cybercriminals are almost unaware of what is happening.
+Some signs these users will notice may be their devices slowing down, their batteries draining faster, or their devices heating up unnecessarily.

-Recent studies revealed that the activities of cryptojacking targetted retail industries have increased by over 62% in the last year.
-Also, there have been similar attacks targeted at the fintech industries.
-Moreover, the Fintech industry has increased by over 267% in the last year.
+Recent studies revealed that cryptojacking activities targeting retail industries have increased by over 62% in the last year.
+Similar attacks have also targeted the fintech industries, which have increased by over 267% in the last year.

 Finally, according to Interpol, “The primary impact of cryptojacking is performance-related, though it can also increase costs for the individuals and businesses affected because coin mining uses high levels of electricity and computing power.”

-So, if you know that you use a high-performance computer, ensure you verify all links from unknown sources before clicking them.
+So, if you know you use a high-performance computer, verify all links from unknown sources before clicking them.
 Also, ensure that your malware prevention and antivirus are up to date.
-By all means, be alert, and keep your system from cryptojacking at all times.
+By all means, be alert and keep your system from crypto jacking at all times.

 Also Read: